dnehar/dnehar.github.io/index.md

 ---

 I received my Ph.D. in Immunology from Sorbone University (Paris) under the mentorship of Prof. David Klatzmann.
 I completed my postdoctoral fellowship at [The Jackson laboratory for Genomic Medecine] (CT, USA) under the mentorship of Prof. Jacques Banchereau.
 Within the [Verhaak lab] I led all efforts to dissect the tumor immune microenvironment in primary and recurrent brain tumors.
-My ongoing research focuses on using systems Immunology-driven approaches to explore human aging and immune disorders including pediatric COVID-19 and lupus.
+My ongoing research in the [Ucar lab] focuses on using systems Immunology-driven approaches to explore human aging and immune disorders including pediatric COVID-19 and lupus.

 -> [Google scholar]